Attending Your Appointment

 • If you are entitled to free or reduced cost NHS dental services please bring evidence/proof of your exemption.

-• Please provide our receptionist with details of an up to date mobile telephone number and email address so we can process your dental recalls.
-We will be ceasing paper reminders during 2023.
+• Please provide our receptionist with details of an up to date mobile telephone number and email address so we can process your dental recalls.*

 If you need your reading glasses to complete the relevant documentation, please bring these with you!!